omarologyy/TimeClock/README.md

 # A TimeClock
-This is a timeclock using HTML & CSS uses more css than html
+● This is a timeclock using HTML & CSS
+● Uses more css than html